jesskelsall/astarus/characters/ahsha-sallas.md

 ## Summary

-Ahsha Sallas is a player character in the [Astorrel Agents](../campaigns/C2-astorrel-agents.md) campaign, played by [Billie Schultz](../players/billie-schultz.md).
+Ahsha Sallas is a player character in the [Astorrel Agents](../campaigns/C2-astorrel-agents.md) campaign, played by [Billie](../players/billie.md).

 ## Character Rolls